 Students who are enrolled in a persistently dangerous school (Notification was made within 14 calendar days of notification from TEA.)
 Students who are victims of a violent criminal act (Notification was made within 14 calendar days of the incident.)
-[Section 8532] Strategy 8: The services the LEA will provide homeless children and youth to support the enrollment, attendance, and success of homeless children and youth in coordination with the services the LEA is providing under the McKinney-Vento Homeless Assistance Act (i.e., Homeless LEA Reservation) Students District Support Staff Campus Administration 11 Instruction 13 Curr.
-Develop & Instructional Staff Development 23 School Leadership 31 Guidance & Counseling, 33 Health Services, 41 General Administration, 52 Safety and Security Aug 2023 May 2024 Quarterly Enrollment records, requisitions, tutoring logs, meeting minutes 1 Quarterly and summative reviews Strategy 9: How the LEA will support, coordinate, and integrate services provided with Title I, Part A, with early Does not apply to NFPS as it childhood education programs at the LEA or individual school level, including plans for the transition of participants in such programs to local serves 6-12 grades elementary school programs (i.e., LEA Reservation for Preschool) Strategy 10: How teachers and school leaders, in consultation with parents, administrators, paraprofessionals, and specialized instructional support personnel, in school's operating a Targeted Assistance program under Section 1115, will identify the eligible children most in need of services under Title I, Part A (i.e., Multiple, educationally related, objective criteria) the 22-24 SV District Support Staff Campus Administration Strategy 11: Increased student access to early college high school or dual or concurrent enrollment opportunities, or career counseling to identify student interests and skills All students District Support Staff Campus Administration 11 Instruction 13 Curr.
-Develop & Instructional Staff Development 23 School Leadership 31 Guidance & Counseling, 33 Health Services, 41 General Enrollment records, ECHS Blueprint, meeting minutes • Quarterly and summative reviews
+[Section 8532] Strategy 8: The services the LEA will provide homeless children and youth to support the enrollment, attendance, and success of homeless children and youth in coordination with the services the LEA is providing under the McKinney-Vento Homeless Assistance Act (i.e., Homeless LEA Reservation) Students identified as homeless District Support Staff Campus Administration 11 Instruction 13 Curr.
+Develop & Instructional Staff Development 23 School Leadership 31 Guidance & Counseling, 33 Health Services, 41 General Administration, 52 Safety and Security July 2024-June Enrollment records, requisitions, tutoring logs, meeting minutes ' Quarterly and summative reviews Strategy 9: How the LEA will support, coordinate, and integrate services provided with Title I, Part A, with early Does not apply to NFPS as childhood education programs at the LEA or individual school level, including plans for the transition of participants in such programs to local elementary school programs (i.e., LEA Reservation for Preschool) serves 6-12 grades Strategy 10: How teachers and school leaders, in consultation with parents, administrators, paraprofessionals, and specialized instructional support personnel, in school's operating a Targeted Assistance program under Section 1115, will identify the eligible children most in need of services under Title I, Part A (i.e., Multiple, educationally related, objective criteria) the 23-24 SV Administration